AdmiralRohan/angular-demo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Search, Sort, Pagination flow

+I'm using post list for this example.

+Post has 3 lists in our store:

+- posts: main list fetched from API
+- fetchedPosts: main list filtered by search term and sorted list
+- paginatedPosts: final list, which is displayed at the page

+All these actions are triggered through query params.
+We update query params through `searchTermChanged()`, `sortList()`, `addPageToQueryParam()` (current page change through pagination) methods of posts.component.

+Now we are subscribing to queryParams change event in `listenToQueryParamsChange()` in posts-facade.
+That will call `_filterList()` in facade itself.

+First it will fetch master post list (`posts`) and filter it with search term, then applies if sorting is applicable.
+Hence `filteredList` is formed here.

+`paginationRange` can change if:

+- user changes page via pagination option
+- user types something else on search box, and it changes `filteredList`

+No matter what, we will just update the queryParams (source of truth), currentPage will be inputtted into pagination component, then new `paginationRange` will be calculated and propagated above (checked in `ngOnChanges()`).